 What diameter are road wheels?

-The standard road bike rim size is 700c, with the name coming from an approximate metric measurement taken from the diameter of the wheel including an inflated tyre.
+The standard road bike rim size is 700c, with the name coming from an approximate metric measurement taken from the diameter of the wheel including an inflated tire.
 Rarely do modern road bikes sway from 700c wheels.

 Road wheel rim width explained

 While the 622mm bead seat diameter is an industry standard, the width of the rim is not.
-Recently there has been a trend towards wider rims because they offer greater tyre volume and a stiffer wheel, which in turn provides a more comfortable ride, improved bike control, lower rolling resistance and potentially fewer flats.
+Recently there has been a trend towards wider rims because they offer greater tire volume and a stiffer wheel, which in turn provides a more comfortable ride, improved bike control, lower rolling resistance and potentially fewer flats.
 For those racing, wider rims have been shown to be more aerodynamic too.

 The confusing part is that some brands quote external rim width, while others internal.
-Looking to internal width, anything under 14mm is considered very narrow, 19mm and over is wide and anything between is sufficient for common 23-25c tyres.
+Looking to internal width, anything under 14mm is considered very narrow, 19mm and over is wide and anything between is sufficient for common 23-25c tires.